Heavy fighting rocks eastern Syria ahead of poll

 "All resources should be made available to ensure the electoral process proceeds smoothly," Shaar, flanked by electoral officials, told state media.

-Anti-Assad demonstrations have expanded in Aleppo after his forces killed seven student protesters at its university last month.
-Witnesses say street demonstrations demanding his removal have been expanding across the country since the monitors' arrival.
+Anti-government demonstrations have expanded in Aleppo after Assad's forces killed seven student protesters at Aleppo University last month.
+Witnesses say street demonstrations demanding his removal have been expanding across the country after the monitors' arrival.

-Turkish Prime Minister Tayyip Erdogan told Syrian refugees on Sunday that victory for the rebels was not far off and that Assad was "losing blood" by the day.

-Erdogan, who is trying to rally international support against Assad, was met with enthusiastic applause and shouts of "Long live Erodgan" at the Kilis camp on Turkey's border with Syria, which is sheltering 9,000 refugees from the violence.

 Backed by old ally Russia, and with support from Iran's clerical Shi'ite rulers, Assad, who belongs to Syria's Alawite minority, an offshoot of Shi'ite Islam, has relied on the Alawite dominated military to try to put down the uprising against his repressive rule, which is being mostly led by members of the country's Sunni majority.